SNAPSHOT-India stocks, rupee, swaps, call at 10:00 a.m. IST

 OVERNIGHT INDEXED SWAPS:

-The one-year overnight indexed swap rate INRAMONMI1Y= was down 1 bps at 6.82%, while the benchmark five-year swap rate INRSMONMI5Y= rose 4 bps to 6.43%.
+The one-year overnight indexed swap rate INRAMONMI1Y= was down 2 bps at 6.92%, while the benchmark five-year swap rate INRSMONMI5Y= fell 5 bps to 6.50%.

 CALL MONEY/REPOS:

-India's overnight call money INROND= rate was down 10 bps at 6.50% against 6.60% in the previous session.
-The overnight TREPS rate INTREPTOT=TCCL was at 6.34%, compared with the previous day's weighted average of 6.5434%.
+India's overnight call money INROND= rate was up 40 bps at 6.70% against 6.30% in the previous session.
+The overnight TREPS rate INTREPTOT=TCCL was at 6.65%, compared with the previous day's weighted average of 6.3377%.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.